raetha/wyzesense2mqtt/readme.md

 mkdir /docker/wyzesense2mqtt/config
 mkdir /docker/wyzesense2mqtt/logs
 ```
-4. Create or copy a config.yaml file into the config folder (see sample below or copy from repository)
+4. Create or copy a config.yaml file into the config folder (see sample below or copy from repository).
+The script will automatically create a default config.yaml if one is not found, but it will need to be modified with your MQTT details before things will work.
-5. Copy a logging.yaml file into the config folder (see sample below or copy from repository)
+5. Copy a logging.yaml file into the config folder (see sample below or copy from repository).
+The script will automatically create a default logging.yaml if one does not exist.
+You only need to modify this if more complex logging is required.
 6. If desired, pre-populate a sensors.yaml file into the config folder with your existing sensors.
 This file will automatically be created if it doesn't exist. (see sample below or copy from repository)
 7. Start the Docker container
 ```bash